ApacheThunder/ExpandTheGungeon/Readme.md

 * https://github.com/staffantan/unity-vhsglitch - Shader used for Old West Boss intro and glitch floors.
 * C4ndy_cane for all the custom level music added to this mod!
 * luka712 (https://luka712.github.io/2018/07/21/CRT-effect-Shadertoy-Unity/) for the CRT shader used for the Punchout Arcade Game!
+* NeverNamed for the Casino room sprites like the Rat Punchout Arcade machine sprites and the decorations found in the room!